-If adopted as an emergency rule at the September 2022 Regents meeting, the emergency rule will become effective October 10, 2022.
+If adopted as an emergency rule at the July 2022 Regents meeting, the emergency rule will become effective July 12, 2022.
 It is anticipated that the proposed amendment will be presented to the Board of Regents for permanent adoption at the November 2022 Regents meeting, after publication in the State Register and the expiration of the 60-day public comment period required under the State Administrative Procedures Act.
+Because the emergency action will expire before the November 2022 Regents meeting, it is anticipated that an additional emergency action will be presented at the September 2022 meeting.
 If adopted at the November meeting, the proposed rule will become effective as a permanent rule on November 30, 2022.